 The "Set Burst with Wrap" instruction allows three "Wrap Bits", W6-4 to be set.
 The W4 bit is used to enable or disable the "Wrap Around" operation while W6-5 is used to specify the length of the wrap around section within a page.
-See 10.35 for detail descriptions.

-7.31 Set Burst with Wrap (77h)
+7.32 Set Burst with Wrap (77h)